j-webtek/LLM-Learning/README.md

 ## 🔗 Links & Articles

 ### 📈 Research & Innovations
+- [AI beats human sleuth at finding problematic images in research papers](https://www.nature.com/articles/d41586-023-02920-y): AI tools like Imagetwin are being used to detect image manipulation in research papers, emphasizing the importance of human oversight.
 - [AutoGen](https://microsoft.github.io/autogen/docs/getting-started): AutoGen is a tool designed for building next-gen LLM applications centered on multi-agent conversations, streamlining the orchestration, automation, and optimization of complex LLM workflows.
 It offers customizable conversation patterns, a variety of pre-built systems across domains, and an enhanced inference API that integrates features like performance tuning, API unification, and advanced usage patterns.
 - [Introduction to Flash Attention: A Breakthrough in Efficient Attention Mechanism](https://medium.com/@sthanikamsanthosh1994/introduction-to-flash-attention-a-breakthrough-in-efficient-attention-mechanism-3eb47e8962c3)
 - [Break-A-Scene: Extracting Multiple Concepts from a Single Image](https://omriavrahami.com/break-a-scene/)